CodeByGuo/CodeByGuo/README.md

 - 👋 Hi, I’m @CodeByGuo
 - 👀 I’m interested in coding, video editing, photography, business, and stocks
-- 🌱 I’m currently learning python and C
 - 💞️ I’m looking to collaborate on any projects!
+- Finishing up a react project right now!
-- 📫 How to reach me: aaronguo0984@gmail.com
+- 📫 How to reach me: aaronguo3975@gmail.com

 <!---